Here is a fun faux zinc treatment for cardboard letters mounted on a whitewash wood board to create an interesting sign.

-I painted the boards with a really quick coat of primer.
-I basically ‘scrubbed’ the primer into the wood, trying to do some areas lighter than others, going for a weathered finish look.
+I painted the boards with a really quick coat of white primer.
+I basically ‘scrubbed’ the primer into the wood, trying to do some areas lighter than others, going for a weathered whitewashed look.

 The cleats are quite strong, they have different sizes and are rated for weight.
 They’re perfect for something like this because they will allow the boards to sit flat against the wall.

 So now when I come down the stairs, I am greeted with a little bit of history.

-Please feel free to follow and share this blog with your friends, as well as on Facebook and Pinterest, Flipboard, Bloglovin etc… the more the merrier!
-And don’t forget to follow SimpleDecoratingTips.com on YouTube too!
-I appreciate you stopping by.
+Thanks so much for stopping by!
+Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and Instagram!
+I appreciate you reading along.